-Way back in the 1970s when I was a kid a record came out entitled, “Free To Be, You and Me”.
+Way back in the 1970s when I was a kid a record came out entitled, “Free To Be, You and Me.”
 It had such hit songs as, “It’s All Right to Cry” and other snowflake soliloquies.
 It was revolutionary in the fact that it explored gender equality issues and other sensitive topics for the first time.
 One of the main themes throughout the record was the importance of being unique, an individual.

 The record explored what was a relatively new concept.
 Throughout most previous generations uniformity and sameness were generally stressed and excessive individuality was often viewed as abhorrent behavior (as in, weird).
 In olden times, “We” was more important than, “Me”.

-To a certain extent, the, “Free To Be, You and Me”. concept was generally a good idea.
+To a certain extent, the “Free To Be, You and Me.” concept was generally a good idea.
 Too much uniformity is a bad thing.
 By its very nature, uniformity is inclusive, excluding the different or unique.
 This can leave a small portion of the population feeling left out.
 It can also result in feelings of oppression with lesser represented special interest groups.
 The new record set about to change that.

 This was generally a good thing, a change in point of view that was a long time coming but, the road to hell is paved with good intentions.

 Gradually,” Me” has become more important than “We” in America.
-Me has become a dominant force in forming societal norms, political policy and decision making.
-Me, or small groups of Me’s (special interest groups with very small populations) have taken precedence over We, the majority of Americans.
+Me has become a dominant force in forming societal norms, political policy, and decision making.
+Me or small groups of Me’s (special interest groups with very small populations) have taken precedence over We, the majority of Americans.

 But the Me’s have the loudest voices.
 Conservative Me’s are on Fox News, liberal ones on CNN and MSNBC.
 They dominate social media with their causes, bombarding us with their messages.
 The repetitiveness and sheer volume of the Me message (s) gives a false appearance of credibility.
-Because of all of this coverage their voices are unfairly amplified.
+Because of all of this coverage, their voices are unfairly amplified.
 In other words, it seems like there are more Me’s than there actually are.
 They drown out the We’s.

 Think of any controversial topic: Immigration, Abortion, Gun Rights, Race, Police Brutality.
 The Me’s have a monopoly on media coverage and, more often than not, their opinions are at the extreme far left or right politically of whatever topic they are discussing.
 For media it is often a case of the Me opinion being more interesting, drawing more viewers, which results in more coverage and exposure.

 Take Immigration enforcement.
-The Me’s on the “anti” side want open borders with no control or monitoring and that undocumented immigrants be given the same rights as all Americans.
+The Me’s on the “anti” side want open borders with no control or monitoring and those undocumented immigrants be given the same rights as all Americans.
 The”Pro” Me’s want a wall on both the Mexican and Canadian borders and immediate deportation of all illegals.
 No middle ground.